awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-suspend-resume-scaling.md

 You can suspend and resume individual scaling activities or all scaling activities for your Application Auto Scaling scalable target\.

 **Note**
 For brevity, these examples illustrate how to suspend and resume scaling for a DynamoDB table\.
 To specify a different scalable target, specify its namespace in `--service-namespace`, its scalable dimension in `--scalable-dimension`, and its resource ID in `--resource-id`\.
+For more information and examples for each service, see the topics in [AWS services that you can use with Application Auto Scaling](integrated-services-list.md)\.

 **To suspend a scaling activity**
 Open a command\-line window and use the [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command with the `--suspended-state` option as follows\.